rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 ##### Response Example for Activation Token (Success - User Without Password)
 {:.api .api-response .api-response-example}

-In the case where the user was created without credentials the response will trigger the workflow to [set the user&#8217;s password](#change-password).
+In the case where the user was created without credentials the response will trigger the workflow to [set the user's password](#change-password).
 After the password is configured, depending on the MFA setting, the workflow continues with MFA enrollment or a successful authentication completes.

 ~~~json
 {